hyperledger/iroha/docs/source/guides/build.rst

   save some time and bandwidth.
 If you want to get a full commit history, you can omit this option.

-After it, you need to run the development environment.
+When it is done, you need to run the development environment.
 Run the ``scripts/run-iroha-dev.sh`` script:

 .. code-block:: shell